 “I’m creating Pinterest pins for a blog post about [topic].
 The primary keyword I want to target is [keyword].
 Write 5 different pin titles that include this keyword naturally, are specific and benefit-driven, and are under 100 characters each.”

-That prompt will give you 5 working titles in about 10 seconds.
+That prompt gives you 5 working titles in about 10 seconds.
 You then pick the best ones, tweak any that don’t quite fit, and you’re done.

 A few things to check on AI-generated titles: